For a printout of Crowder District Park's upcoming programs and events, please refer to our quarterly program bulletins below.

 Tiny Tots – New Preschool Series!

 Preschool children with accompanying adult(s) discover the natural world through stories, hands-on nature activities, games, crafts and guided outdoor exploration.
 Meet at the Park Pavilion.
-For ages 3–5.
+For ages 3–5 with an accompanying adult.
 Fee: $4 for each program or 3 programs for $10.
 Preregistration is required.

 In these programs, kids will discover the natural world through hikes, hands-on nature activities, outdoor exploration, games and crafts.
 Meet at the Park Pavilion.
 For ages 6–9.
 Fee: $4 for each program or 3 programs for $10.
 Preregistration is required.

 Join us for one, two or all three days.
 Children in Grades K–5 will participate in curriculum-correlated activities, both together and by grade level.
 This program is great for year-round students and for homeschool students who want to learn science in a hands-on setting.
+Fee: $12/day (or $30 for all 3 days).
 Preregistration is required.

 - Bird Behavior Bingo Box